lqb2/blog/_posts/2019-03-08-money-matters-march.md

 * 13: committing to 20min/week on my financial systems feels like a breakthrough (thanks, maureen!)
 * 14: my loan holder sold my debt to another company and i can't figure out how to log in to the new website to check my balance. i am disproportionately angry.
 * 15:
+* 16: i would rather pay $100 for two float sessions (1 for me and 1 for a friend) than $75 for a float just for me.
+* 17: even if i have the $ available, it feels good to schedule big payments in advance if i can.
+* 18: getting paid makes me feel so excited.
+* 19: business expensing purchases feels easy... maybe too easy?
+* 20: paying bills, especially healthcare bills, feels so heavy.
+* 21: i sometimes forget that i can use my credit card. i think that's a good thing.
+* 22: it feels great to spend money on good food and/or businesses i want to support.
+* 23:
+* 24: saving feels so easy when my checking accounts look full.

 <!-- hyperlink bank -->